masakhane-io/masakhane-mt/README.md

 ### 5. I've got a baseline.
 What do I do to improve it?

 Cool!
 So there are many ways to improve results.
-We're busy working on a wiki to aid that!
-Got ideas for this?
-Drop us a line!
+We've highlighed a few of these in [this document](MT4LRL.md).
+Got other ideas?
+Drop us a line or submit a PR!

 # Code of Conduct